The One Place That Should Never Be Caulked, But Often Is

 This one location is commonly caulked in tiled bathrooms- but it shouldn't be.
 Learn what you might be doing wrong here.

 This week on ‘Mythbusters’…

-Everyone knows that it is important to keep the connections between tubs and its shower surround well caulked.
+Everyone knows that it is important to keep the connections between a tub and its shower surround well-caulked.

 Before you get too envious (you knew this was coming) I am here to tell you that the caulk should not be there.

-So if you have a tile tub enclosure—-keep the grout well repaired—- but don’t caulk the connection and the enclosure will behave itself much better.
+So if you have a tile tub enclosure, keep the grout well repaired- but don’t caulk the connection.
+The enclosure will behave itself much better.

 Reuben Saltzman is the owner and president of Structure Tech Home Inspections.